Paul Schneider (actor): Early life

-Schneider was born and raised in Asheville, North Carolina,.
+Schneider was born and raised in Asheville, North Carolina.
 He graduated from the University of North Carolina School of the Arts.

 Career

 In 2000, Schneider made his film debut in David Gordon Green's George Washington and starred in All the Real Girls.
 As research for his role as Jesse Baylor in Elizabethtown, director Cameron Crowe suggested that Schneider tour with the band My Morning Jacket for five days.
 Schneider accompanied the band to concerts held in such locations as Irving Plaza, the Webster Theater, the Theater of the Living Arts, and Stone Pony Landing.

 After Elizabethtown, Schneider had supporting roles in The Family Stone and Live Free or Die.
 In 2007, he portrayed Gus Lindstrom in Lars and the Real Girl and Dick Liddil in The Assassination of Jesse James by the Coward Robert Ford.
-He was named one of "Ten Actors to Watch" by Variety.
+That year, he was named one of "Ten Actors to Watch" by Variety.
 In 2008, he made his directorial debut with the independent film Pretty Bird.
-Also in 2008, Schneider played President William Henry Harrison in an episode of the Comedy Central series Drunk History Vol. 4.
+Also in 2008, Schneider played President William Henry Harrison in episode No. 4 of the web series Drunk History.

 In 2009, Schneider appeared as Charles Armitage Brown in Bright Star, for which he won the Best Supporting Actor Award from the National Society of Film Critics.
 The award was shared with Christoph Waltz for Inglourious Basterds.
 He portrayed Courtney Farlander in Away We Go.

 In arguably his most mainstream role, Schneider co-starred as Mark Brendanawicz in the NBC series Parks and Recreation, appearing in the first two seasons from 2009 to 2010 before leaving the series.
-In a April 2014 interview with ScreenCrush, Schneider said that he had felt sidelined:
+In an April 2014 interview with ScreenCrush, Schneider said that he had felt sidelined:

 That experience was very strange for me.
 You know, I signed up for a specific character that was changed in mid-season.
 And it became a character with a lot less to do.
 And, all of a sudden, I was kind of confused and kind of having a lot less to do.

 In 2018, Schneider made his Broadway debut in Young Jean Lee's play Straight White Men as Matt.
 Schneider's performance earned praise, with The New York Times critic Jesse Green singling him out as one of the highlights of the production.

 Personal life

 On April 16, 2016, Schneider married Theresa Avila, an occupational therapist and co-founder of The World Lens Foundation, of which Schneider is a board member.
-The two have two daughters, Lou and Rae.
+The couple have two daughters, Lou and Rae.
 Schneider is an Innocence Project Ambassador.